raulcf/raulcf.github.io/log.md

+- Nov'25.
+Hosted Bhaskar Ray Chaudhury, Pooja Kulkarni, Aniket Murhekar, and Amine Bennouna to give invited guest lectures to the "The Value of Data" Seminar.
+- Oct'25.
+Invited talk on "Data Sharing Markets (Data Ecology)" on the session "Data: Markets and Collaboration" at the INFORMS Annual Meeting 2025.
+- Oct'25.
+Hosted Professor Chris Wiggings from Columbia as part of our Data Ecology Initiative Speaker Series.
 - Sep'25.
 Invited talk on data ecology at the <a href="https://allerton.csl.illinois.edu/">Allerton Conference 2025</a>
 - Sep'25.
 Co-organized, with Eugene Wu, a second installment of a panel on "What